bricaud/gremlin-server-3.2.5-REST/README.md

 ```
 This will create a docker image with name `gremlin-container`.
 The graph database is configured using the files in the `files/` folder.
-The Gremlin server will serve resquests on port 8182 using the REST API.

-On startup, the server loads the graph from the file `files/treeoflife.graphml`.
-See the [TinkerGraph configuration section](http://tinkerpop.apache.org/docs/current/reference/#_configuration_2) for more details.

 You can then start the container using:
 ```
 docker run -p 8182:8182 -it --name gremlin gremlin-container
 ```

-The server can be accessed on port 8182.
+The Gremlin server will serve resquests on port 8182.

+On startup, the server loads the graph from the file `files/treeoflife.graphml`.
+See the [TinkerGraph configuration section](http://tinkerpop.apache.org/docs/current/reference/#_configuration_2) for more details.

 Alternatively, you can pull the image from DockerHub [here](https://hub.docker.com/r/bricaud/gremlin-server-rest/)
 ```
 docker pull bricaud/gremlin-server-rest